Rai 1

-Rai 1 (/it/) is an Italian free-to-air television channel owned and operated by state-owned public broadcaster RAI – Radiotelevisione italiana.
-It is the company's flagship television channel and is known for broadcasting mainstream and generalist programming, usually aimed towards families, including TG1 news bulletins, prime time drama, cinema and entertainment, and major breaking news, sports and special events.
+Rai 1 (Rai Uno, /it/) is an Italian free-to-air television channel owned and operated by state-owned public broadcaster RAI – Radiotelevisione italiana.
+It is the company's flagship television channel and is known for broadcasting mainstream and generalist programming, usually aimed towards families, including TG1 news bulletins, prime time drama, cinema and entertainment, and major breaking news, sports and special events. it is available in Digital Terrestrial Television, Tivùsat and Sky Italia.

 It was launched on 3 January 1954 as the first regular television service in Italy.
 It was the only one until 4 November 1961, when RAI launched a second channel.
 The channel was initially referred to as "Programma Nazionale".
 It received other names, such as "Rete 1" and "Raiuno" until it adopted its current name "Rai 1".
 It has the highest viewership in Italy and regularly competes with Mediaset's Canale 5.

 In Europe, it is available in free-to-air satellite broadcast from Hot Bird 13B.
 Since Sky Italia receives the signal directly from its satellite, the Rai channels are subject to content restrictions, as the same satellite signal is used to cover all of Europe.
 In September 2020, the Rai and Mediaset channels on Sky started airing commercials for Tivùsat during encrypted programming.